Charles Pillsbury (attorney)

 Charles A. Pillsbury is a mediator, lawyer, and community activist in New Haven, Connecticut, where he is the co-director of the Center on Dispute Resolution at Quinnipiac University School of Law.
 He also served as the first executive director of Mediators Beyond Borders International from November 1, 2009, through January 31, 2014.
 He is the great-grandson of Charles Alfred Pillsbury, founder of the Pillsbury Company in 1872.
-He is also the source of the surname (and some perceived character traits) of the comic strip character Mike Doonesbury, created by Pillsbury's college roommate, Garry Trudeau.
+He is also the source of the part of the surname (and some perceived character traits) of the comic strip character Mike Doonesbury, created by Pillsbury's college roommate, Garry Trudeau.

 Early life

 Pillsbury was born on October 5, 1947, in Minneapolis, Minnesota, the son of George Sturgis Pillsbury and Sally Lucille (Whitney) Pillsbury.
 He attended boarding school at St. Paul's School, graduating in 1965 as the school's "scholar-athlete".
 In October 2015, he publicly disclosed through a Hartford Courant op-ed that he was sexually abused as a student there.
 He received his B.A. from Yale University in 1972 and his J.D. from Boston University School of Law in 1975.